ProjectPythia/great-circle-cookbook/README.md

 5. **Angles and Great Circles**
 - Calculate the acute and obtuse angle of two great circle paths
 - Calculate the directed angle of two great circle paths based on an intersection point
+- Determine directed angle between great circle and intersection point
+- Determine clockwise/counterclockwise ordering of points on spherical polygon
 - Working with Spherical Triangles formed by great circle arcs

 6. **Indiana Jones and the Great Circle**
 - Working Example

+7. Spherical Areas
+- Permieter of spherical polygon
+- Area of quadrilateral patch on a unit sphere
+- Area of triangular patch
+- Mean center of spherical polygon

 ## Running the Notebooks